Stamp Collectors Against Dodgy Sellers

 Language on the ATA site suggests that they will sidestep issues of authentication (establishing the identity and condition of a stamp) and confine themselves to appraisal, that is, of establishing a market value on the assumption that the stamp is what it appears to be in the picture.
 But this might amount to no more than looking up the stamp in a Scott Catalog.
 Certainly authentication is a much more difficult problem than appraising a previously authenticated stamp.
 "Appraisal" separated from "authentication" may not be a useful service for stamp collectors and traders.

 Some may recall that the last attempt to produce "internet certs" was associated with the now-infamous "schuylerac", now a leading participant in the Saratoga fake operation.
-(See the November 1, 1999 article Internet stamp certificate raises eyebrows on eBay in Linn's Stamp News for a report on the "certs" issued by the "Standard Internet Grading and Certification Committee.")
+(See this 1999 article in Linn's Stamp News for a report on the "certs" issued by the "Standard Internet Grading and Certification Committee.")
 But at least the "SIGCC certs" were produced by people who had access to the actual stamps!

 scads.org would welcome information from anyone who has actually obtained or attempted to obtain an appraisal of a stamp or cover through ATA.